Materials & Craft

 Evidence

-We test clarity, fuzzing, seam stability
+We test clarity, fuzzing, and stitch stability

 Evidence